 Facilitator, Campaigner, and Technology Strategist in Washington, DC

-Silberman got his start on Governor Howard Dean’s 2004 presidential campaign where he built one of the first successful digital organising programs in American politics and mobilised over 200,000 grassroots volunteers through “meetups”.
-Prior to launching the MobLab, Silberman was a partner and co-founder at Echo & Co, an award-winning digital strategy firm.
+He got his start on Governor Howard Dean’s 2004 presidential campaign where he mobilised 200,000 grassroots volunteers through “Meetups” and built one of the first successful digital organising programs in American politics.
+Prior to launching the MobLab, Siberman was a partner and co-founder at Echo & Co, an award-winning digital strategy firm.